Kadhalil Vizhunthen: Production

 The film marked the directorial debut of P. V. Prasath, who earlier assisted V. Sekhar, Vijay Milton and Azhagam Perumal.
-Nakul, who was one of the heroes in Boys, made his comeback through this film and he reduced over 20 kilograms to play the lead role in the film.
+Nakul, who was one of the heroes in Boys, made his comeback through this film and he reduced substantial weight to play the lead role in the film.
 A stunt sequence was shot in Mettupalayam, and Nakul performed it without any dupe.
 The film was shot at locations in Chennai, Ooty, Thalakkonam, Mudumalai, Pollachi, Valparai, Masinagudi, Gudalar, Udumalpet, Coimbatore and Kodaikanal.
 The film marked the foray of the Sun Network into film distribution through their newly founded production company Sun Pictures.

 Soundtrack

 The soundtrack has nine tracks composed by Vijay Antony, except for “Unakkena Naan”, which was done by director P. V. Prasath himself.
 The lyrics were written by Thamarai, P. V. Prasath, Nepolian, and Priyan.
 The audio was released on 2 December 2007 at Sathyam Cinemas.
 The soundtrack met with critical acclaim and made Vijay Antony popular among the Tamil audience.

 The dappankuthu song "Nakka Mukka", went viral and met with a tremendous response from India.
 The melodious romantic number "Thozhiya" was also a successful hit.
 "Unakkena Naan" is based on Rihanna's "Unfaithful".